Tibowl/KCBugTracker/README.md

   - For each available language the general order should be:
     - (Short) description that extends the title.
     - For visual issues, screenshot or video would be handy.
-    - (If available) steps to reproduce the issue or test the.
+    - (If available) steps to reproduce the issue or test the existing formula.
-    - For combat/formula issues, the expected result and the current result (showing formulas).
+    - For combat/formula issues, the expected result and the current result (with screenshots?).
     - (If available) client code that's causing issue and a fix - doesn't need to be available in both languages, can go at end.
   - While linking to Twitter is OK and it's encouraged to link sources, the contents should be copied/archived as well in case the tweet gets deleted on a later date.

+***Note**: This is still up for discussion.
+If there are problems/changes wanted, contact me or make an issue with the meta label.*

 ## Contributing issues
 ### New issues